Yay, you're finally ready to try

 22…Just kidding!
 I have no idea.

-In all seriousness, a lot of factors impact the number of sessions you will need to cross the finish line.
-The main one I see is actually under your control: whether you are willing to give ERP a try without any creative modifications.
+A lot of factors impact the number of sessions you will need to cross the finish line.
+The main one I see is conveniently under your control: whether you are willing to give ERP a try without any modifications.

-People often learn the basics and then get creative, often with the goal of making treatment faster or less painful.
+People often learn the ERP basics and then get creative, often with positive intentions of making treatment faster or pain-free.
 In reality, ERP works surprisingly fast once you start doing it right.
 If it feels painful, you are probably doing something ERP-adjacent, and we need to adjust your form so you’re doing actual ERP.
-It should feel like a mindfulness exercise: observe a fear, allow it to be present, and decide for yourself how you want to proceed.
-If you are doing ERP, and if we’re treating OCD and OCD only, treatment is often about 20 sessions.
-The other things I treat usually require fewer sessions, though BDD usually requires more.
+Think good stretch, not bad stretch.
+Switching analogies for a second, ERP is basically a mindfulness exercise: observe a fear, acknowledge you are not 100% sure whether or not it is true, make a best logical guess, and take what you think is the best course of action.
+If you are doing ERP, and we’re treating OCD and OCD only, treatment is often ~20 sessions.
+The other things I treat usually require fewer sessions, and BDD usually requires more.
 Again, that number mostly reflects average willingness to try ERP.

-If you want to contain therapy time and costs, and you also want to get better, I recommend at least giving ERP a shot.
-If you don’t like it, you are totally free to stop treatment whenever you want and even bring back all your old compulsions.
-I’ve never seen someone decide to go back, but life is long and I’m down to be surprised.
+If you want to contain therapy time and costs, and you also want to get better, I recommend giving ERP a solid try.
+If you don’t like it, you are totally free to get off the ride whenever you want.
+You can also try life without your compulsions and then go back!
+I haven’t seen that yet, but life is long and I’m not a fortune teller, so I’m down to be surprised.

 ERP isn’t the answer for everything under the sun 🌞